GrantMcKenzie/QSNN/README.md

 # QSNN
-This project combines brain-inspired spiking neural networks with quantum neural networks to harness energy-efficient, event-driven processing and quantum superposition for novel pattern recognition.
+As AI pushes classical computing to its limits, brain-inspired and quantum paradigms promise more efficient, adaptive, and powerful computation.
+This project explores a hybrid neural engineering framework that combines spiking neural networks (SNNs) — mimicking the brain’s event-driven, energy-efficient processing — with quantum neural networks (QNNs).
+By leveraging quantum principles like superposition and entanglement alongside SNNs, it aims to unlock novel pattern-recognition capabilities.